 - Mrs. Baird’s Bakery Tour (Free)

 There are so many restaurants here in town that you could literally eat at a different place every day and never run out of choices.
 Some good resources for you to discover good food at a fair price are: DallasFood.org, CitySearch Cheap Eats, and GuideLive.
-Some of my favorites: Sol’s Taco Lounge (TexMex), Texadelphia (cheese steaks), and The Lakewood Landing (burgers).
+Some of my favorites: Sol’s Taco Lounge (TexMex), Texadelphia (cheese steaks), The Lakewood Landing (burgers), Fuzzy’s Taco Shop (multiple locations), and In-n-Out Burgers (multiple locations).
 Please add you’re own frugal eats in the comments below.

 Wow.
 I like my town.
 There’s so much to do here and most of it is pretty reasonable as long as you have a fuel-efficient car to get you there.
 There’s so much more that I left off.
 I’ll try and update this page as new things come to mind and as you add your comments.

-For more information on the DFW area, check out my favorite guide, GuideLive, and their Top 100 list.
+For more information on the DFW area, check out my favorite guide, GuideLive, and their Things to Do.